-Lastly, use numbered lists and bulleted lists to communicate information in a form that’s easy to understand.
+Lastly, use numbered lists and bulleted lists to communicate information in a form that’s easy to digest.

 Make a good impression on your readers with error-free copy.
 PROOFREAD your blog post and clean up spelling and grammar issues at this step.
 Correct errors in names, numbers, subject and verb agreement and other grammatical issues.

 Don’t fully depend on your word processor’s spelling and grammar check function.
 Software tools are useful, but they can’t replace a keen human proofreader’s eye.
-But if were to recommend any grammar-checking service, it would be Grammarly.
-Grammarly is affordable, fast and easy to use.
+But if I were to recommend any grammar-checking service, it would be Grammarly Premium.
+Grammarly is affordable, fast, and easy to use.